pollfish/docs/terms/publisher.md

 ### 5\.
-Types of Surveys & Payment
+Types of Surveys

-Two types of surveys may be conducted on Pollfish platform:
+The following type of revenue generating surveys may be conducted on the Pollfish platform:

 1.  #### Basic Surveys